jv24601/auto_crawler/README.md

 You are welcome to use it as-is.
 Just update the base url you want to crawl in the settings file, and make sure your throttling settings respect the robots.txt on whatever site you want to crawl.

+QUICKSTART (assuming you have a python env with all the requirements):

+1. Modify the settings in crawler_settings.py according to your needs, mainly the starting_url and throttle limit.
+2. Run crawler.py.

 The program will do a breadth-first search through the links on webpages, follow each one.

 Here are some things still to-do: